lix2ng/qr123/README.md

 the limitations to make sure it's useful for *YOUR* application.

 1. It only supports QR version 1, 2, and 3 (53B content max).
 2. ECC level is fixed to LOW.

-3. It's binary mode only.
+3. It supports binary mode only.
 4. The data masking is fixed to #0.

-All these limitations are to be explained, but let's see the numbers first (using arm-gcc 7-2018-q2, Cortex-M4 target with -Os).
+All these limitations are to be explained; let's see the numbers first (using arm-gcc 7-2018-q2, Cortex-M4 target with -Os).

 | QR_SPEED | Size (bytes) | Stack (bytes) | V3 encode() cycles
 | --- | --- | --- | ---